cerndb/storage-api/README.md

 ## Deployment

 The API is deployed via a standard Docker container to OpenShift.
-Provided you are authenticated with CERN's GitLab as a registry in Docker, running `make image push-image` will compile the image and push it to the registry.
-If you have also set `OPENSHIFT_PUSH_TOKEN` to an authentication token with access to pushing images to the the OpenShift project, `make deploy-os` will finally deploy the new image to OpenShift as a rolling deployment.
-The entire process can be run with `make image push-image deploy-os`.
+It is automatically built by the GitLab Continuous Integration system on tagged releases; whenever a tag is pushed to the GitLab repository, a corresponding Docker Image is built and tagged with the same tag.
+Additionally, a template for OpenShift is available at `storage-api-openshift-template`.
+During version releases, the template will be pushed to both production and test environments automatically, as the operation doesn't affect the currently running service.

+Whenever all the build steps have passed, images can be manually deployed from the GitLab Pipeline to OpenShift using the jobs `dev-deploy` and `prod-deploy` respectively.

+To start a release, run `make push_version`, which will automatically tag the current tree with the corresponding version (as extracted from the source code), and commence the process.

 ## Documentation